harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ec2-http-modify-header.md

 ### Toxicity

 It defines the toxicity value to be added to the http request.
-It can be tuned using the `TOXICITY` environment variable.
+You can tune it using the `TOXICITY` environment variable.
 Toxicity value defines the percentage of the total number of http requests that are affected.

 You can use the following example to tune it: